Become an Egg Donor

 Once an egg donor is matched with intended parents, it takes about three months to complete the remainder of the process.
 During this time, the egg donor will go through medical screening, psychological assessment, legal contract formalities, and the IVF cycle, which involves the egg retrieval procedure.

-Any information provided on the egg donor application will be available for the intended parents to view apart from any personal information including the egg donor’s full name, address, workplace, etc. All egg donations done through OIF are anonymous.
+Any information provided on the egg donor application will be available for the intended parents to view apart from any personal information including the egg donor’s full name, address, workplace, etc. All egg donations done through Alpha Fidelis are anonymous.

 A fresh egg donor cycle is when the egg donor begins the egg retrieval process only after they are matched with the intended parent(s).
 The eggs are immediately used in an IVF procedure to create embryos for the intended parent.
 This contrasts with a frozen donor cycle, where the eggs are collected and cryopreserved for later use.